Robert-Bobrowicz/how_callback_works/README.md

 Press Ctrl + Shift + I to see results in a console.

-Then try to change error code to see a difference.
+Try to change error code to see a difference in app.js.
+Try to change date to see a difference in try_catch.js.